ErpNetDocs/tech/modules/crm/pos/fiscal-receipt-template.md

 By creating such templates, you gain the flexibility to incorporate personalized text using **[interpolated strings](https://docs.erp.net/tech/advanced/string-interpolation/index.html)** in different sections on the fiscal receipt itself.
 This includes the ability to define:

-* **Custom Header** - refers to the text that will be printed at the top of the fiscal receipt.
+* **Custom Header** - refers to the text that will be printed at the top of the fiscal receipt, above the system header.

-* **Custom Row Header** - refers to the text that will be printed on certain rows within the mid portion of the fiscal receipt.
+* **Custom Row Header** - refers to the text that will be printed before certain rows of the fiscal receipt.

-* **Custom Row Footer** - refers to the text that will be printed on certain rows within the lower portion of the fiscal receipt.
+* **Custom Row Footer** - refers to the text that will be printed after certain rows of the fiscal receipt.

-* **Custom Footer** - refers to the text that will be printed at the bottom of the fiscal receipt.
+* **Custom Footer** - refers to the text that will be printed at the bottom of the fiscal receipt, next to the system footer.

+It's possible to take fiscal receipt customization even further by defining interpolated strings:

+* **Before/after a sale**

+* **Before/after a discount**

+* **Before/after a subtotal**

+* **Before/after payment**

 By tailoring these elements to their specific needs, users can ensure that every receipt reflects the identity and values of their company, sending the right messages and ultimately enhancing customer experience.